Nextiles/documentation/software/sdk/0.1.0/README.md

 Get all discovered devices found while scanning.

 **Note**
-- Since Bluetooth connectivity is an asynchronous process that is not controllable we provide delegates (link to the nextile delegates) to inform users when a device has been discovered.
+- Since Bluetooth connectivity is an asynchronous process that is not controllable we provide [delegates](#delegates-and-protocols) to inform users when a device has been discovered.
 - The SDK is an ObservableObject and therefore can be used as a published or StateObject variable to update your UI when devices have been discovered.

-### Connecting to a Nextile's Device
+### Connecting to a Nextiles Device

 ```swift
 //get a device from the discovered devices array